 Help implement parish and community projects by joining this group.
 Projects include such things as October Healing Mass, Christmas Giving Tree, birthday luncheons every three months for seniors (75 years of age and up), Thanksgiving cards mailed out to shut-ins, plant delivery at Christmas and Easter to shut-ins and more.

-Help provide fellowship for the parish community by serving coffee and rolls in the Family Center following Sunday morning Masses.
+Help provide fellowship for the parish community by serving coffee and rolls in the Parish Hall following Sunday morning Masses.

 Receive training and ongoing support to understand the privilege and responsibility of assisting clergy (ordinary ministers of the Eucharist) in the distribution of the precious Body and Blood of Christ during weekend liturgies.
 Once trained, ministers are scheduled according to Mass attendance preference.

 Bring the Eucharist to the faithful who cannot attend Mass and partake in this very rewarding ministry.
-Parish ministers go in pairs to Munson Hospital, Bortz Nursing Home, and to the homebound.
+Parish ministers go to the homebound at their home, hospital or care facility.
 Ministers meet occasionally for updates and receive instructions when they begin serving.
-Communion services are offered at Bortz on Thursdays and at Hillview on Tuesdays.

 Serve as a mentor to a family or an individual who struggles with issues of poverty, both transitional and generational.
 After training and with ongoing support, mentors establish an ongoing peer-to-peer relationship of support with those on the edge of becoming independent.

 Volunteer to be the face of compassion to those who come to our doors hungry, struggling to make ends meet.
 Pantry workers staff the pantry on Tuesdays and Thursdays from 10 a.m. until 2:30 p.m. in one-and-a-half -hour shifts.
 Others stock and organize shelves or make purchases.